stackbit-projects/harteliefie-782bf/content/pages/index.md

       our client's specific needs and wants.
 We work according to specifications but we also guide client's who need help deciding what they want and need accordingly.
-Every Project we work on, ends up being beautiful in it's own unique way.

-                                           These are just some of our most recent projects which includes designs and printed items for different functions, businesses and clients.
+Every Project we work on, ends up being beautiful in it's own uniqe These are just some of our most recent projects which includes designs and printed items for different functions, businesses and clients.
     media_position: right
     media_width: fourty
     align: left